 Alex Albone’s Pipers Crisp Potato Chips are as unique as their home country.
 The chips gained somehwat of a cult following when they began as staples in pubs around England.
 Who doesn't like chips n' ale, right?

-Alex will tell you his chips are made from real ingredients from by real farmers doing interesting stuff.
+Alex will tell you his chips are made from real ingredients from real farmers doing interesting stuff.
 And that starts with him.
 Pipers Crisps are made in small batches from Lincolnshire potatoes.
 From there, each flavor is like a taste-based geography lesson.

 Wissington Spicy Tomato.Thank Ian Simmonds' Norfolk tomatoes for this flavor.
 Oh, and black pepper, coriander, cayenne, cumin, and clove.